Michihiko Kano

-Michihiko Kano (鹿野道彦, Kano Michihiko) was a Japanese politician of the Democratic Party of Japan.
-He was Minister of Agriculture.
+Michihiko Kano (鹿野道彦, Kano Michihiko) was a Japanese politician of the Democratic Party of Japan who served as the Minister of Agriculture, Forestry and Fisheries twice.

 He lost his seat in the 16 December 2012 general election.

 Kano was born in Yamagata.
 He graduated from Gakushuin University.

 After period of illness, Michihiko Kano died on 21 October 2021 in a hospital in Yamagata City; he was 79.